MeiKatz/pdfjs-docs/README.md

 * `urx`: ?
 * `ury`: ?

+#### PDF Specification
+Set width and bounding box information for the glyph and declare that the glyph description specifies only shape, not colour.

+`wx` denotes the horizontal displacement in the glyph coordinate system; it shall be consistent with the corresponding width in the font’s **Widths** array. `wy` shall be `0`.

+`llx` and `lly` denote the coordinates of the lower-left corner, and `urx` and `ury` denote the upper-right corner, of the glyph bounding box.

+The glyph bounding box is the smallest rectangle, oriented with the axes of the glyph coordinate system, that completely encloses all marks placed on the page as a result of executing the glyph’s description.
+The declared bounding box shall be correct—in other words, sufficiently large to enclose the entire glyph.
+If any marks fall outside this bounding box, the result is unpredictable.

+A glyph description that begins with the **`d1`** operator should not execute any operators that set the colour (or other colour-related parameters) in the graphics state; any use of such operators shall be ignored.
+The glyph description is executed solely to determine the glyph’s shape.
+Its colour shall be determined by the graphics state  in  effect  each  time  this  glyph  is  painted  by  a  text-showing operator.
+For the same reason, the glyph description shall not include an image; however, an image mask is acceptable, since it merely defines a region of the page to be painted with the current colour.

+This operator shall be used only in a content stream appearing in a Type 3 font’s **CharProcs** dictionary.

 #### Source
 * [PDF Specification / Table 113 – Type 3 font operators](https://www.adobe.com/content/dam/acom/en/devnet/pdf/PDF32000_2008.pdf#G8.1853938)
 * [https://github.com/mozilla/pdf.js/.../src/core/evaluator.js#L2881](https://github.com/mozilla/pdf.js/blob/842e9206c059d36b9592e1e1b214985da6b57170/src/core/evaluator.js#L2881)